GetRecruited

 The bottom line

 The financial side of college athletics is the most consequential and least understood part of the recruiting process.
-Head count vs. equivalency, D3 merit aid, net price vs. scholarship percentage — none of this is intuitive, and getting it wrong is expensive.
+The old head count and equivalency system, the new roster limits, D3 merit aid, net price vs. scholarship percentage — none of this is intuitive, and getting it wrong is expensive.

 The single most important thing you can do: run the net price calculator on every school you're considering, ask coaches exactly what the scholarship covers and for how long, and calculate the full four-year out-of-pocket cost before committing.
 The most common regret families report is committing to a school they couldn't afford because the scholarship sounded better than it was.